breatheco-de/content/src/content/lesson/intro-to-start-coding-using-javascript.md

 ---
 title: Introduction to Start Coding Using Javascript
-subtitle: >-
-  You will learn all about the fundamentals of Javascript, starting with the basics of syntax, conditionals, functions, and arrays.
 tags:
   - javascript
 authors:
   - tomasgonzaleza
 description: >-
   Learn the fundamentals of Javascript, from syntax to functions and arrays.
-  Master coding skills with our engaging course.
-Start your journey today!
+  Master coding skills today and start your journey in tech!
 ---
 <!--hide-->
 # Introduction to Start Coding Using Javascript